sguox002/leetcode/leetcode-all.md

 valid requests: all building is net 0.
 ->>

-<<-131.
-Palindrome Partitioning
-return all poosible palindrome partitioning. typical backtracking, from left to right.
-->>

 <<-1655	Distribute Repeating Integers    		40.0%	Hard
 problem: given an array of integer and m customer orders, each order is number of integers.
 Each order shall give the same integer.